What is glycolic acid 6%-12% Glyco-A® cream?

 - Pat your face dry with a clean towel.
 Don’t rub your face.

 - Apply a small amount of 12 percent gel cream to your fingertips and massage it into your skin.
 Avoid getting any near your eyes.
 Let the product dry naturally on your face.
 Let the product remain on your face for two to five minutes.
 Remove with a washcloth dampened with water.
 Wash your hands thoroughly afterward.

 - Moisturize your skin every morning with this Glycolic acid cream.
 If you have no adverse reaction, you can apply it in the evening, too.

 - Always wear a sunscreen with SPF 15 or higher, because glycolic acid 12% can make your skin more sensitive to UV rays.

 - Warnings: never purchase a glycolic acid kit that has a concentration higher than 30 percent; it could damage your skin.

 Where to buy Glyco-A® 6%-12% glycolic acid cream

-You can buy purest cosmeceutical/medical grade glycolic acid Glyco-A cream in okdermo.com skin care store with different concentrations available, best quality of products and as always affordable.
+You can buy the purest cosmeceutical/medical-grade glycolic acid Glyco-A cream in okdermo.com skincare store with different concentrations available, the best quality of products, and as always affordable.